andreterceiro/dio-kotlin--estruturas-de-controle-de-fluxo-e-colecoes/README.md

 - You can't have duplicated items in a set;
 - You can't access an item in a set by its index;
 - As you could see, we can't modify an item of a mutable set using the "array access" style, but to add items in a set we have the method `add()`;
+- The method `add()` of a mutable set returns `true` if the item was added to the set, and `false` if the item already exists in the set.